"Did you guys think Ron was acting a little weird tonight?"

 "I've never known you to be a prude, Kim."

 "I'm not.
-At first, it just seemed different for some reason.
+At first, I just worried it would seem different for some reason.
 I don't know why."

 "Feels perfectly natural to me."